 Developing a credit portfolio takes time.
 It requires you to apply for and be given lines of credit by way of loans, credit cards and revolving payments and pay them on time for approximately two years to build up a good credit rating.
 Your payments are rated to reflect whether you pay them on time or are late.

 The cosigner's credit rating is used to determine whether to give the loan, though the loan is placed in your name as well as the cosigner's name.
 If you default on the loan, the lender has the legal right to demand payment in full by your cosigner.
 The cosigner's credit will be damaged if you default.

-Large Down Payment
+Making a Large Down Payment

 Another way to get a lender to take a chance on an auto loan is to save a large enough down payment to make the risk worth taking.
 If lenders in your area typically require 10 percent down on the vehicles they finance and you walk in with 30 to 40 percent down, you might convince them to give you an auto loan.
 The more money you are willing to sink into the car as equity, the less of a risk the lender takes.

-The relaxed credit requirements mean an 18-year-old with a decent down payment could get a vehicle financed through the lot it is purchased from.
-The high interest payments means you will ultimately pay more for the vehicle than you would have paid through a conventional lender, but if you need a vehicle it is one way to get a car loan at 18 years old.
+The relaxed credit requirements mean it's possible to get car loans for 18-year olds with no credit history as long as they buy a car through the lot offering the financing.
+However, the high interest payments means you will ultimately pay more for the vehicle than you would have paid through a conventional lender, but if you need a vehicle it is one way to get a car loan at 18 years old.